Vitamin D Deficiency in Children – Causes, Signs, and Prevention

 How Can You Prevent Vitamin D Deficiency in Children?

-Prevention is always better than cure.
+Prevention is always better than a cure.
 Learning how to prevent Vitamin D deficiency can help.
 Here’s how you can ensure that your child doesn’t suffer from Vitamin D deficiency and enjoys a healthy and happy childhood sans supplements and medicines.

-• Vitamin D deficiency, especially in breastfed infants can be prevented by the mother having a balanced Vitamin D dosage during pregnancy and lactation.
+• Vitamin D deficiency, especially in breastfed infants, can be prevented by the mother having a balanced Vitamin D dosage during pregnancy and lactation.

 • Ensure you prepare food rich in multivitamins as the child grows.